functionland/docs/docs/RFCs/document-syncing.md

 ## Summary

-This RFC proposes usage of IPFS-Cluster in conjunction with two separate components on a BOX to sync files and folders across several different BOXes.
+This RFC proposes usage of `IPFS-Cluster` in conjunction with a `Correspondant` and `Newsroom` component to sync files and folders across several devices.

 ## Use Case

-A person owns several BOXes and they add a document to one of them.

-The document immediately gets transferred over to the other BOX so that they can make use of it (ie/ perform CRUD operations on it) from either BOX.

-The 'documents' being synced (for now) are:

-    * plaintext (eg/ UTF-8 encoded) files

-    * photos

-    * video
+A BOX owner would like to sync the meeting notes on their desktop with other meeting participants in real time.

+They run a command and provide instructions for other participants to download the document.

+Each participant is able to download and edit the meeting notes and see updates from others in real time.

 ## Out of Scope